UniMath/agda-unimath/src/structured-types/commuting-squares-of-pointed-homotopies.lagda.md

 ```

 is said to be a
-{{#concept "commuting square" Disambiguation="pointed homotopies"}} of pointed
+{{#concept "commuting square" Disambiguation="pointed homotopies" Agda=coherence-square-pointed-homotopies}}
-homotopies if there is a pointed homotopy `left ∙h bottom ~∗ top ∙h right `.
+of pointed homotopies if there is a pointed homotopy
+`left ∙h bottom ~∗ top ∙h right `.
 Such a pointed homotopy is called a
-{{#concept "coherence" Disambiguation="commuting square of homotopies" Agda=coherence-square-homotopies}}
+{{#concept "coherence" Disambiguation="commuting square of homotopies" Agda=coherence-square-pointed-homotopies}}
 of the square.

 ## Definitions